Squat lobster: Benthic aggregation

 Squat lobster aggregation is theorized to be proportional to the amount of available organic particulate carbon reaching the seafloor.
 As such, many species of benthic squat lobsters aggregate into groups of very high population density around a number of different types of highly productive areas of the deep sea, like hydrothermal vents, cold seeps, sites of food falls like whale falls or wood falls, and shipwrecks.
 Squat lobsters seem to aggregate in these areas because they are associated with the fauna that thrives in them, like Bathymodiolus mussels and vestimentiferan tubeworms, but they are also attracted to the three-dimensional structures found in them.
-Burrows, crevices, or debris from shipwrecks are suggested to serves as shelter against predators, as well as food accumulation sites.
+Burrows, crevices, or debris from shipwrecks are suggested to serve as shelter against predators and as food accumulation sites.
 A variety of squat lobster called Emmunida picta were found to almost exclusively reside on some type of structure, mostly Lophelia pertusa.

 Squat lobster species found on seamounts typically have smaller bodies with shorter larval stages, as opposed to rise and ridge habitats.
 It has been suggested that this is due to the difference in substrates at these habitats.

 Ontogenetic migrations and pelagic aggregation

 Pleuroncodes planipes perform vertical migration into the water column from the benthos at different stages in development, an example of ontogenetic niche shift.
 Early larval stages are found mostly near the sea surface, but older larval and juvenile stages have a wide vertical distribution through the water column, and adults become almost purely benthic, with only a few vertical migrations in their remaining lifetime.
-In these migrations, they will form large swarms (up to 200 m vertically, and up to 10 km horizontally) in which they rely the selective tidal stream for feeding.
+In these migrations, they will form large swarms (up to 200 m vertically, and up to 10 km horizontally) in which they rely on the selective tidal stream for feeding.

 Munida gregaria form aggregations in warm summer waters of the Pacific Ocean associated with river plume fronts, headland fronts, and shallow internal waves.
-Density of these aggregations are, on average, 2700 individuals per cubic meter.
+The density of these aggregations is, on average, 2700 individuals per cubic meter.
 M. gregaria are able to aggregate in the pelagic region due to a number of unique features as compared to benthic squat lobsters, including fast swimming speeds, reduced density, reduced sinking rates as a result of greater morphological surface area, and optimized aerobic metabolism.
 M. gregaria also exhibit ontogenetic migration through larvae accumulation in highly productive nearshore waters, which then move toward the mid-continental shelf as they mature, and move completely offshore around full maturation.

 In 2020, a study of squat lobsters determined that these crustaceans are far more diverse than previously thought.
 Through this study, 16 new species within the Leiogalathea genera were described.
 It was also revealed that diversity of squat lobsters in the Atlantic Ocean is relatively poor in comparison with the Pacific Ocean.